 Everyone has a story.
 We forget this sometimes particularly when the people we encounter are unassuming.
 Take Simon for instance, front of house and head of security at GOLD Restaurant.
 He stands at the entrance, reverent and smiling – always courteous.
-GOLD staff calls him “Papa” or Mr. Simon.
-Even some of the regular taxi drivers who convey guests to the restaurant call him “Papa”.
+GOLD Restaurant staff calls him “Papa” or Mr. Simon.
+Even some of the regular taxi drivers who convey guests to our restaurant in Cape Town call him “Papa”.
 This is because he has that quiet, trusty comfortableness about him to which people are drawn like sinners to a confessional booth.

 Behind the smile is a fascinating story full of life events that would surely cripple any spirit.
 Not Simon.
 He is one of those rare beings who in the retelling of his story – completely lacking in anger or bitterness – finds opportunity to learn from the “gifts of his experiences”.